 Situated just a few steps from Hyde Park, the scheme provided us with opportunity to design an exciting contemporary addition to Mayfair’s unique architectural character.
-Located along a prominent route leading from the hearth of Mayfair Conservation Area towards the Royal Parks, the existing buildings form part of an urban block with a dual aspect to both Curzon Street to the south and Stanhope Gate to the north.
+Located along a prominent route leading from the heart of Mayfair Conservation Area towards the Royal Parks, the existing buildings form part of an urban block with a dual aspect to both Curzon Street to the south and Stanhope Gate to the north.

 The existing building consists of a 1970s office redevelopment built behind retained historical façades of two original Georgian townhouses on Stanhope Gate.
 The site encapsulates a combination of poor, ruptured frontage of undistinguished architectural quality on Curzon Street with a neglected and compromised heritage asset of Grade II listed masonry facades on Stanhope Gate side.